voxpupuli/agtm/types-and-providers.md

   end
 ```

-Prefetch is called the first time Puppet encounters a resource of the type the
+Prefetch is called the first time Puppet encounters a resource in the
-provider is written for.
-This lets you run code before any of the resources of
+catalog that matches the type that the provider is written for.
+This
+allows you to run certain logic before any resource of that type is
+applied.
+Maybe you need to run a command that temporarily allows
+changes to be applied to the thing being
+managed.

-that type are applied.
-The most common use for this is seen below, caching of
+The most common use for `prefetch` is shown below.
+When Puppet calls
-all the resources that exist on the system so it doesn’t have to figure out the
-properties of each of them individually.
-Below we call self.instances and set
-the provider for each instance discovered to be the provider we’re in.
-This is
-actually fairly complex to understand, so don’t worry if it makes no sense on
+`prefetch` it passes in a hash of all the resources of the matching
+type.
+This can be used to set this provider as managing each of the
+instances we discover on the system.

+This is difficult to explain and complex to understand.
+For now you
-first reading, you can just cut and paste self.prefetch into your other
+can simply cut and paste this into providers and tweak it a little to
-providers.
+be appropriate to speed things up.

 ```
   def self.prefetch(resources)